seferov/pr-lint-action/README.md

 ## Known Issues

 After a failing job **just** correcting title results in both failed and successful statutes.
-This is a limitation on Github since just editing pull request title does not count as a *change*, thus doesn't overwrite failing status.
+This is a limitation on GitHub since just editing pull request title does not count as a *change*, thus doesn't overwrite failing status.
 To overcome this, after correcting title empty commit can be sent

 `git commit --allow-empty -m "title corrected"`